-GRI 401-2 | Benefits provided to full-time employees that are not provided to temporary or part-time employees, by significant locations

-BenefitStandard benefits provided by the Company to its full-time and part-time employees 2021 2 2022 Occupational pension provision is supported with a subsidy of 15% of the investment sum Health care Discount at local swimming pool, online yoga courses, rental bike "JobRad", fruit basket Discount at local swimming pool, online yoga courses, rental bike "JobRad", fruit basket Disability and invalidity coverage Is regulated by law in Germany, does not run via the employer Is regulated by law in Germany, does not run via the employer Parental leave Legally regulated in Germany, additional special leave day for birth of child Legally regulated in Germany, additional special leave day for birth of child Retirement provision Bonus on retirement incl. aperitif and farewell, furthermore invitation to all company parties (summer and Christmas parties) Bonus on retirement incl. aperitif and farewell, furthermore invitation to all company parties (summer and Christmas parties) Other Subsidised canteen, free water, free glutenfree frozen meals, Christmas gifts, Christmas and hol- iday bonuses, extra days off for births, weddings, special occasions, etc. Subsidised canteen, free water, free glutenfree frozen meals, Christmas gifts, Christmas and hol- iday bonuses, extra days off for births, weddings, special occasions, etc.
+GRI 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees, by significant locations Germany Benefit category Standard benefits provided by the Company to its full-time and part-time employees Standard benefits provided by the Compa to its full-time and part-time employees 2021 2022 Life insurance Occupational pension provision is supported with a subsidy of 15% of the investment sum Occupational pension pro with a subsidy of 15% of t Health care Discount at local swimming pool, online yoga courses, rental bike "JobRad", fruit basket Discount at local swimming pool, online yoga courses, rental bike "JobRad", fruit basket Disability and invalidity coverage Is regulated by law in Germany, does not run via the employer ia Is regulated by law in Germany, does not run vi the employer Parental leave Legally regulated in Germany, additional special leave day for birth of child Legally regulated in Germ special leave day for birth • Retirement provision Bonus on retirement incl. aperitif and farewell, furthermore invitation to all company parties (summer and Christmas parties) Bonus on retirement incl. aperitif and farewell, furthermore invitation to all company parties (summer and Christmas parties) Other Subsidised canteen, free water, free glutenfree frozen meals, Christmas gifts, Christmas and holiday bonuses, extra days off for births, weddings, special occasions, etc. Subsidised canteen, free frozen meals, Christmas şiday bonuses, extra days special occasions, etc. gifts, Christmas and hol-